Best Family Games Apps for iPhone and Android: 2026 Picks

 Psych is Warner Bros’ bluffing trivia game.
 The app reads a real question, then everyone types a fake answer.
 The real answer mixes in, and you score points for either guessing correctly or fooling other players.

-“Movie Plots” is the deck that got the most laughs in our sessions.
+“Movie Plots” is the deck that tends to get the most laughs.

 Rounds run quickly and the free version has enough decks to stay fresh for a few sessions before you hit the $1.99 upgrades.
 Cross-platform between iPhone and Android.